tipofyzik/mongodb_for_storing_sensor_data/README.md

 As a city operator, I want new sensor types to be added without changing the whole database structure so that the system can be expanded in the future.
 As a city operator, I want incorrect or missing sensor data to be detected so that unreliable measurements do not affect further analysis.

+Solution:
+**Store sensor measurements automatically**
+The `DataPipeline` class provides ingestion of IoT telemetry data.
+The dataset is loaded, processed, and inserted into MongoDB using batch insertion.
+The `insert_batch()` method in the `SensorMongoDB` class stores measurements in batches of 1,000 records, which improves performance when handling larger datasets.

+**Add new sensor types without changing the database structure** MongoDB was selected because of its flexible document-based structure.
+Initially, only the core attributes (`ts`, `device`, `temp`, and `humidity`) are stored.
+Additional sensor attributes (`co`, `lpg`, `smoke`, `motion`, and `light`) are added later using the `update_batch()` method.
+This demonstrates that new sensor measurements can be introduced without redesigning the database schema.

+**Detect incorrect or missing sensor data**
+The `DataAnalyzer` class is responsible for data quality checks before ingestion.
+It analyzes the dataset, detects missing values, removes incomplete records or fills missing values depending on the selected strategy, and removes duplicate measurements before storing the data.

 _Maintenance engineer:_
 As a maintenance engineer, I want the data ingestion service to report errors when the database is unavailable so that problems can be resolved.

+Solution:
+The `SensorMongoDB` class implements connection monitoring using the `check_connection()` method.
+Database operations are wrapped with exception handling, and failures are recorded using Python logging.
+The system creates log entries containing timestamps, severity levels, and error descriptions, allowing maintenance engineers to investigate problems.

 _Data analyst_
 As a data analyst, I want to retrieve historical sensor measurements efficiently so that I can analyze environmental trends.

+Solution:
+The system provides query methods for retrieving stored measurements from MongoDB.
+Analysts can retrieve records using specific key combinations (`ts` and `device`) or search by selected sensor attributes.
+The `distinct()` functionality allows users to retrieve available unique values for a field and then request all historical measurements related to the selected value.
+For example, an analyst can select a specific sensor device and retrieve all historical measurements recorded by that device for further environmental trend analysis.